-No, don't even ask.
-In fact, you may not speak with or film Katie or any other member of my family—just me.
+You may not speak with or film Katie or any other member of my family—just me.
 I've chosen to speak out on this issue—they haven't.
 I will not bring additional stress into Katie's life or expose her to any further danger.
 More than one story has been cancelled because a reporter got pushy on this issue.
 Remember, I don't need any publicity.

 - Can you film in our home/my office/Katie's school etc.?

-No. You can't film in or near our home, my place of business, our church, our homeschool support group playdates, Scout meetings, etc. You won't be showing any of our vehicles on camera, either.
+No. You can't film in or near our home, my place of business, our congregation, our homeschool support group playdates, Scout meetings, etc. You won't be showing any of our vehicles on camera, either.
 I wasn't so hardnosed before a stalker targeted us.
 I once used a friend's home, but a camera crew damaged the furniture there and refused to pay for the damages, so I won't even consider trying to make such arrangements again.